zh4ui/devtools/Windows.md

 * In *Windows Explorer*, Alt+D to locate the Address Bar, enter `cmd` to open `cmd.exe` in current folder.
 * Shift + right click on a folder, select `Open command windows here`

+**RTF file format**

+RTF file format can be useful in Windows.
+It's lighter than word, but support Rich Text.
+Windows has a built-in application called WordPad to open and edit RTF files.
+Addtionally, it can be previewed in Windows Explorer's preview panel.